Renjeeshrk/PublicRepo01/Terraform/Azure Storage for Terraform State.md

 In simple words Terraform state is basically the current status of your infrastructure.It keeps track of resources declared in your configuration and maps them to resources in the actual environment.By the default, the state file is named terraform.state and is stored locally
 ## When you store the State Locally
 * It doesn't work well in a team or collaborative Environment
-* It can include sesitive data , which is not recommended to be in your local machine
+* It can include sensitive data , which is not recommended to be in your local machine
 * Increase chances for accidental deletion
 ## What you need to setup the remote storage
 * A Resource group in Azure
 * A Storge account and container
 In this configuration we are going to configure a standard storage account with Locally redundant storage (LRS) replication

-### Lets create the resouces required to store the State file
+### Lets create the resources required to store the State file
-The first step is to create the providers code ,we are adding this in a separete configuration file named -providers.tf
+The first step is to create the providers code ,we are adding this in a separate  configuration file named -providers.tf
 ![image](https://github.com/Renjeeshrk/PublicRepo01/assets/51906504/bd28f2e7-0bc5-4b83-957a-6d3d7c5c9ebd)